-You can get the domain name from your profile api settings that is under options.
+You can get the domain name from your profile API Settings that are under options.

 Authentication and Tokens

-In order to make any requests to UseResponse API, you'll need to authorize your requests by providing valid API key.
-If guest API is available, you can make requests without providing any api key.
+In order to make any requests to UseResponse API, you'll need to authorize your requests by providing a valid API key.
+If guest API is available, you can make requests without providing any API Key.

-General API settings could be managed in Administration » System » API where you have ability to turn off api, use guest api, and set permissions to use it only for specific admins and agents.
+General API settings could be managed in Administration » System » API where you have the ability to turn off API, use guest API, and set permissions to use it only for specific admins and agents.

-To fetch the data, you need to have permissions that are defined by role in the system.
-For example, if you'll use guest api, you would get only those information, that is available to guest in the community.
+To fetch the data, you need to have permissions that are defined by the role in the system.
+For example, if you'll use guest API, you would get only those information, that is available to guest in the community.

 API Keys could be taken and regenerated at User Profile - Options - API Settings.
 You can also turn off keys for specific users.